Zoltu/recoverable-wallet/README.md

 The core of this project is an Ethereum smart contract that allows you to proxy calls through it, or add/remove recovery addresess, initiate recovery, and cancel recovery.
 In addition, there ~~is~~ will be a UI that allows you to easily interact with the smart contract.
 Finally, the wallet ~~is~~ will be integrated into popular wallets like MetaMask.

 The contract is split into two pieces.
-One is a factor that lives at a well defined address on all blockchains.
+One is a factory that lives at a well defined address on all blockchains.
 This factory makes it easy to instantiate a new wallet and monitor new wallet creation (since an event is emitted every time a wallet is created by the factory).
 The wallet contract itself only has a small number of public functions and contains documentation comments on them to make it easy to interact with them.

 ----